 It makes a really nice contrast to have hills mixed up with skyscrapers!
 There are some boulders where you can get a really nice viewpoint, just go down the dirt track, off the main concrete path.

-As I mentioned earlier, Hong Kong is great for hiking.
-Once you get out of the centre you’ll see that Hong Kong is full of mountains!
-If you fancy combining camping with a hiking trip, head to the peninsula of Sai Kung for an unforgettable experience!
+As I mentioned earlier, Hong Kong is great for hiking – it is full of mountains!
+Devil’s Peak is another really famous and epic hike in Hong Kong that you should do if you have more time here.
+And if you fancy going further out or combining camping with a hiking trip, head to the peninsula of Sai Kung for an unforgettable experience!

 Yik Cheong Building